-As Circuit City’s chief legal and public policy officer, Steve was responsible for the management of all legal and policy issues including corporate governance, SEC/FCC/FTC regulatory matters, antitrust, consumer credit, mergers and acquisitions/divestitures, litigation, employment, intellectual property as well as government affairs.
+As Circuit City’s chief legal and public policy officer, Steve was responsible for the management of all legal and policy matters: including corporate governance, SEC and FCC regulation, competition issues, consumer credit, mergers and acquisitions, litigation, employment, and intellectual property, as well as government affairs.
 He was a member of the Circuit City Executive Committee and reported directly to the Chief Executive Officer, and was also corporate secretary to Circuit City’s Board of Directors.

 Steve also has served in various government positions.
 After a 1976-77 clerkship with the South Carolina Supreme Court, he received an appointment under the U. S. Justice Department’s Honors Law Graduate Program and served as a trial lawyer in the Antitrust Division from 1977 to 1981.
-In 1981, he was appointed Chief Antitrust Counsel to the United States Senate Judiciary Committee.
-Serving in this position from 1981–1984 (97th and 98th Congresses), Steve had overall staff responsibility for all antitrust legislation, as well as Department of Justice Antitrust Division oversight.
-As Chief Antitrust Counsel, he coordinated preparation of antitrust legislation including hearings, committee mark-ups and floor debates.
-Antitrust legislation enacted by the Congress during Steve’s tenure included:
+In 1981, he was appointed Chief Antitrust Counsel to the United States Senate Judiciary Committee, where he had overall staff responsibility for all antitrust legislation, as well as Department of Justice Antitrust Division oversight.
+As Chief Antitrust Counsel, he coordinated preparation of antitrust legislation, including hearings, committee markups, and floor debates.

-In addition to these bar activities, Steve serves on the Board of Directors of the U. S. Chamber Litigation Center.
-From 2009-2014, he also served on the Board of Crocs, Inc. (NASDAQ:CROX), where he was a member of the Audit and Compensation Committees, and served as Chair of the Nominating and Governance Committee.
+In addition, Steve serves on the Board of Directors of the U. S. Chamber Litigation Center.
+From 2009 to 2014, he served on the Board of Crocs, Inc. (NASDAQ:CROX), where he was a member of the Audit and Compensation Committees and served as Chair of the Nominating and Governance Committee.
 From 2016 to 2019, Steve also served on the board of Lumber Liquidators Holdings, Inc. (NYSE:LL), where he was Chair of the Compliance and Regulatory Committee and a member of the Audit Committee.

-A native of South Carolina, Steve received both his undergraduate and law degree from the University of South Carolina.
+A native of South Carolina, Steve received both his undergraduate and law degrees from the University of South Carolina.